 - Financial Services: As the volume of transactions have increased and more businesses become digitized, manual processes do not effectively catch all anomalous behavior.
 Faced with greater regulatory and audit requirements, process mining offers companies in the financial services the opportunity to continuously and comprehensively discover problems within high-volume processes.

 - Telecommunications: As subscriber volumes continue to grow and activations become ever more automated in the world of telecommunications, the risk of failed activations becomes significant.
 Process mining helps telecommunications firms faced with greater volumes of orders the opportunity to discover expensive problems and customer fallout in their Order-to-Activation processes.

 - Healthcare: As data about patient experiences and outcomes continues to grow, the risks around maintaining population health and individual patient journey outcomes also increases.
-For healthcare organizations faced with an exponential increase in data, process mining helps deliver efficient and high quality end-to-end patient journeys, from before an initial doctor consultation through treatment regimens to closed treatment case.
+For healthcare organizations faced with an exponential increase in data, process mining helps deliver efficient and high quality end-to-end patient journeys, from before an initial doctor consultation through treatment regimens to closed treatment cases.

 - Retail: Retail organizations have experienced costly customer fallout from complex e-commerce flows due to system or process issues.
 Faced with increasingly high transaction volumes, process mining helps retailers ensure that customers are able to complete orders quickly and effectively without problems.

 How is process mining used in digital transformation?